UPDATE

 -

-The SET clause containing the list of columns in the table that will be updated by the UPDATE statement must be set up so that the columns listed there do NOT come from any of the joined tables listed in "join-specification".
+The SET clause containing the list of columns in the table that will be updated by the UPDATE statement must be set up so that the columns listed there do NOT come from any of the joined tables listed in "join-condition".
 Those columns can be used in the "expression" that is computed, but they must not be modified.

 -